benjreinhart/benjreinhart/README.md

 ### Hellooo 👋

 I'm a software engineer and open source contributor with over 14 years of experience.
-I spend most of my time hacking on projects involving AI, cryptography, and distributed systems.
-I also happen to be a bigggg fan of Elixir, Erlang, and graph databases.
+I spend most of my time hacking on projects involving AI, cryptography, and distributed systems. ❤️ Elixir, Erlang, and graph databases

 Currently, I'm cofounder and CTO of Axilla ([website](https://axilla.io), [github](https://github.com/axilla-io)).